| | | |

 |

-PD Melody 3 | £150 |
+PD Melody 3 | Sold for £150 |

 | c.1929.
 I don't really have any information on this set, it is a conventional 3 valve TRF battery set similar to many others produced around this time.
 It is however in outstanding original condition, the dark oak case and grained front panel being virtually unmarked and inside it looks practically as it must have been when new.
 It has access from a removable back panel, which has printed instructions inside.
 The components and valves are mounted on an engraved ebonite 'chassis' rather like a Graves.
 Larger image |